Governed Agent Trust Environment

 The GATE Control Catalog

-16 controls across four layers.
+19 controls across four layers.
 Each control specifies Why (the risk), What (the mechanism), How (implementation patterns), Evidence (what to log), and Failure Modes (common foot-guns).
-Built to be read like a platform spec, not a conceptual paper.
+Built to be read like a platform spec, not a conceptual paper. v1.3 adds C17, C18, and C19 to the original 16.

 Layer 1